AzureDevOps3/duffney.github.io/_posts/2016-8-9-RunLocalFunctionsRemotely.md

 ### Using Parameters

 While the above example works, most functions aren't that simple.
 Most require several parameters and how do you pass those parameters to the function running remotely?
-To illustrate, I've written another simple function called Get-NetCofig.
+To illustrate, I've written another simple function called Get-NetConfig.
 Provided an InterfaceIndex and AddressFamily parameter, it will gather information about the network settings of the system it runs on.
 In the below example I am passing the values for the InterfaceIndex and AddressFamily by using the -ArgumentList parameter of Invoke-Command.